Skip to content

 • Method Two:

-If createNativeStackNavigator(); is not used, you need to add the automatic collection method inside the NavigationContainer component, as follows:
+If you do not use createNativeStackNavigator();, you need to add the automatic collection method in the NavigationContainer component, as follows:

 Note: This method cannot collect page loading durations